First dates can be stressful. And coming up with first date questions without sounding like you are interrogating your date can be tough

 During my recent adventures into the world of online dating, it’s amazed me how many people really don’t know what it is they are looking for from those they are attempting to get a date with.
+And how many wanted to know if friends with benefits was ok!

 Online dating is, shall we say, a murky world.
 If you’ve spent any time on the more popular apps then you’ll know exactly what I mean.
 Between the fake profiles, the catfish, the marrieds and the just want hookups, the pickings are slim.
 And then from the slim pickings you have to navigate your way through the truly batshit, too many issues and the not overly sure what they want to achieve from all this swiping.
 I know we hear all these heart-warming tales of star-crossed lovers that meet online, but the reality is this; it’s not the rule.
 It’s the exception.
 Ladies, I hate to break it to you, but your chances of meeting Prince Charming on Tinder are somewhere around zero.
 Maybe 1%.
 At best.